If you use RB, you are a member of Team RB

 If you or your reporters do not have a digital ID after the end of this year, you will need to get one from a different source, either free or paid.

 We have updated the RB Digital Signature Proxy Guide for Reporters.
 Please share with your reporters.

 Updated training videos for your reporters

-March 7, 2019: We have posted how-to videos on reporterbase.com that show your reporters how to obtain and set up the new free digital certificates from Sectigo.
+March 7, 2019: We have posted how-to videos on reporterbase.com that show your reporters how to obtain and set up the digital certificates from Sectigo.
 These digital certificates can be set up in Firefox or Internet Explorer, and the process is slightly different depending on the browser used for installation, so there are videos that cover the process in each of these browsers.